BSchoolland/Vehicle-Building-Game/plan.md

 ### If I actually make any money off of the game

 Version 3.0
-- PVP contraptions battles in the arena!
+- PVP contraption battles in the arena!
 - More to be decided